tolgee/tolgee-platform/Hacktobefest2024.md

     According to the points, you'll get a amount of swag

     - 30 - 40 points - Tolgee Sticker set
-    - 40 - 45 points - Tolgee Sticker set + Tolgee Design Socks
+    - 40 - 45 points - Tolgee Sticker set + Tolgee Socks
-    - 45 - 50 points - Tolgee Sticker set + Tolgee Design Socks + Tolgee Design T-shirt
+    - 45 - 50 points - Tolgee Sticker set + Tolgee Socks + Tolgee T-shirt

-3. **Demo Template**
+4. **Demo Template**

 If you’re creating a demo, please include:
     - A brief description of your project
     - A screenshot or video demonstration
     - A link to a DEV.to (or your own blog) article about your demo

-4. **Repository Star** ⭐
+5. **Repository Star** ⭐

 Please make sure to star the Tolgee repository https://github.com/tolgee/tolgee-platform as part of your contribution!

-**Tolgee Community**
+## Tolgee Community

-Join Tolgee Community to share your ideas, suggestions, or questions and connect with other users and contributors.
+Join [Tolgee Slack Community](https://tolgeecommunity.slack.com/ssb/redirect) to share your ideas, suggestions, or questions and connect with other users and contributors.

-GH discussions and Slack button